 What can you do in such a situation?
 It goes back to clear communication.
-The more you share about what’s going on, the better your customers will feel about purchasing with you.
+The more you share about what’s going on, the better your customers will feel about purchasing from you.

 Customers need to know what’s going on and if any delays will impact them.
 Once you take the step to communicate shipping speeds to your customers, it is necessary to continue sharing information about their purchase, including delays.
 Failing to do so will work against you and risks the brand trust and loyalty you built with your customers pre-purchase.

 Communicate proactively.
-Be specific about delay information; which regions are impacted and any information on when the delay will end, if you have it.
+Be specific about delay information, which regions are impacted, and any information on when the delay will end, if you have it.
 Consider also adding a notification on checkout pages to let shoppers know of potential delays before they buy.

-Use your communication channels.
-Customers have their eyes in multiple places throughout the day, so a message on the website will go unnoticed by customers who don’t visit regularly.
+Use your communication channels.Your customers are busy and have a lot going on, so oftentimes a message on the website will go unnoticed by customers who don’t visit regularly.
 Share delay information on your site, email list, and social channels to cover all of your bases.

-Add Shipping Speeds to your Shipping Rates in Shopify
+Add shipping speeds to your shipping rates in Shopify

 When you add shipping speeds to your shipping rates in Shopify, your customers see a range of days at checkout that reflect the estimated transit time of their purchase.
 This is automatically estimated—you will avoid relying on inaccurate information or manually estimating delivery times when you create manual rate names.